Warning notification:Warning

 Other possible causes of an overactive thyroid include:

-• high levels of a substance called human chorionic gonadotrophin in the body - this can happen in early pregnancy, a multiple pregnancy or a molar pregnancy
+• high levels of a hormone called human chorionic gonadotropin - this can happen in early pregnancy, a multiple pregnancy or a molar pregnancy

 • a pituitary adenoma - a non-cancerous tumour of the pituitary gland